Links on SoundGuys may earn us a commission. Learn more.

 Sure, finding something good is simpler here than with a Nintendo Switch, but that doesn’t mean there aren’t a number of things to consider.
 Here are the best options we could find, based on our reviews, as well as research into products we haven’t gotten our hands on yet.

-Editor’s note: This list was updated on October 10, 2019 to include the Razer Nari Ultimate for Xbox One.
+Editor’s note: This list was updated on May 25, 2022 to include the Turtle Beach Stealth 600 Gen 2 MAX.

 The best Xbox One headset is the SteelSeries Arctis 9x